OA-WCVP/wcvp-gbif-processing/README.md

 1. How many WCVP taxa have type material in GBIF?
 1. How many WCVP taxa have type material mobilised from within their WCVP defined native range?
+1. Are there differences pre / post CBD / Nagoya?

 ## Overview
 ```mermaid